voigtstefan/Rbitcoincharts/README.md

      download.data(exc='kraken', cur='GBP', folder='.')
      data <- read.btc(exc='kraken', cur='GBP', folder='.')

-The result is a tibble which contains more than 24.000 trades completed at Kraken and exchaning British Pound to (or from) BTC.
+The result is a tibble which contains more than 24.000 trades completed at Kraken and exanching British Pound to (or from) BTC.

     data
      # A tibble: 24,715 x 5
                   Date    Price   Quantity currency exchange
                 <dttm>    <dbl>      <dbl>    <chr>    <chr>